 Encouraging physical health

-Therefore, as with everyone else in the population, people with schizophrenia are encouraged to adopt a healthy lifestyle - not to smoke, to take regular exercise, to eat healthily, etc.
+Therefore, as with everyone else in the population, people with schizophrenia are encouraged to adopt a healthy lifestyle.
+Advice includes:

 - In most cases there are recurring episodes of symptoms (relapses).
 Most people in this group live relatively independently with varying amounts of support.
 The frequency and duration of each relapse can vary.
 Some people recover completely between relapses.
 Some people improve between relapses but never quite fully recover.
 Treatment often prevents relapses, or limits their number and severity.